 How To Fix Ripped Leather Sandals

 The first step to fixing your ripped leather sandals is to determine the cause of the rip.
 Typically, the two causes are either the leather actually ripping, or the glue that holds the leather in place has worn away, giving it the appearance of ripping.
 When looking to repair your leather sandals at home, it may be wise to invest in a leather repair kit that includes useful tools like leather adhesive and allows you to color match your leather.
-It is advisable to seek the advice of a professional shoe repair.
+It is also advisable to seek the advice of a professional shoe repair when fixing torn leather shoes.
+To keep your leather shoes lasting longer, consider getting the proper leather shoe care accessories.

 Reattaching a Leather Strap